2025 Undergraduate Catalog

 Concentration in Cyber Operations (18 semester hours)

 The Cyber Operations concentration provides students with skills and in-depth expertise to protect and build safe software systems.
 Students obtain a thorough understanding of the technical needs, risks, and vulnerabilities of computer systems as they learn how to use tools and techniques to investigate, analyze, and respond to cyber-attacks.
 The concentration examines various aspects of society and focuses on both theoretical and practical dimensions.
 Students learn about a wide variety of computer security-related subjects, such as networks, mobile technologies, and cloud computing.
-Students will also have the ability to discuss the social implications of cybersecurity through courses such as STEM470 Cybersecurity, Surveillance, Privacy and Ethics.
+Students will also have the ability to discuss the social implications of cybersecurity through courses such as STEM470-Cybersecurity, Surveillance, Privacy and Ethics.

 Objectives